giftos1/programming-guide/Programming-Patterns.md

 if score > 49:
     print("You passed")
 ```
 In the first case (`score > 50`), this works for all values _greater than_ 50, but it would make 50 a fail, not a pass as it should be.
 If you test your code using the boundaries as input values, you will see that 50 is not a pass.
-If you have a program with 7 boundaries (e.g. N, P, C, D, HD, too high, too low), you'll need to test all 7 plus some others.
+If you have a program with 7 boundaries (e.g., N, P, C, D, HD, too high, too low), you'll need to test all 7, plus some others.
-In the second case, this works for now, but we have 2 problems: the *problem domain* specifies that 50 is a pass, so we should use the value `50`, not change it to something we hope works - there's a chance we might make a mistake; secondly, if we change score to be a `float` instead of an `int` we now have failing values like `49.1` that will result in pass when they should not.
+In the second case, this works for now, but we have 2 problems: the *problem domain* specifies that 50 is a pass, so we should use the value `50`, not change it to something we hope works - there's a chance we might make a mistake; secondly, if we change score to be a `float` instead of an `int` we now have failing values like `49.1` that will result in pass when they should not!

-Did you catch that?
-Always use the values and names in the problem domain - e.g. the problem description says that a _score_ of _50 or more_ is a _pass_, so use the values and names: `score`, `50`, `pass`.
+Did you catch that? **Use the values and names in the problem domain** - e.g., the problem description says that a _score_ of `50` or more_ is a _pass_, so use the values and names: `score`, `50`, `pass`.
 It's much harder to make a mistake when you're following what the problem description says...
 Just check those boundaries when you write them (> 50 or >= 50 or < 50 or <= 50 or == 50...?) and test them!

 ## Repetition structures
 In most languages, there are multiple kinds of loops and you should choose the most appropriate kind.